 We get a number of questions about what the various fibre installation methods look like – so they are explained here.

-There are currently four methods Enable technicians use to bring fibre from the street to your property.
+There are currently three methods Enable technicians use to bring fibre from the street to your property.
 There are several factors that affect which installation method is chosen.
 Enable will work with you to choose the installation method that will have the least disruption to your property, as well as the most practical and safest method.

 There are several factors that dictate which method is best, such as going around trees, utilities, other structures, dwelling layout, neighbouring properties and ground and surface conditions.

-The four methods available are:
+The three methods available are:

 We may use a mixture of methods to bring the cabling to your property.

 Fence line installation is the most common method of bringing fibre from the street to your property; this is because it’s quick, causes the least disruption and has minimal visual effects.

 The extremely durable purpose-engineered cable is securely attached to the fence with screws along the fence line.